queryluke/masseffect-5e-data/data/gear/cobra-missile-launcher.md

   rounds: 4
   image: http://vignette2.wikia.nocookie.net/masseffect/images/f/f9/ME3_Hydra_Heavy_Weapon.png/revision/latest?cb=20120317194543
 ---
-As an Attack, choose a creature within 60m that you can see and begin targeting.
+As an Attack, choose a creature within <me-distance length="150" /> that you can see and begin targeting.
 If you remain targeting until the start of your next turn, you may use an Attack to fire a missile at the target, dealing 8d12 thunder damage.